flusity/flusity-CMS/README.md

 <li>Language (default en)</li>
 <li>Settings</li>
 </ul>
+<h3>Profile</h3>
+<p>Common user area created</p>
-The site uses Bootstrap 5.2.3, FontAwesome 6.1.0 and jQuery 3.6.0 libraries for styling and functionality.
+<p>The site uses Bootstrap 5.2.3, FontAwesome 6.1.0 and jQuery 3.6.0 libraries for styling and functionality.
 There's also a custom Roboto font and custom CSS styles that include a bit of a neon effect.<br>
    <b>The website structure consists of the following elements:</b>
 Fixed top navigation bar with logo, page front link and login/logout buttons.
 Sidebar with a list of administrator functions and tools.